Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 }

-As you see, the ProductRepository interface now extends the JpaRepository of Product type and it only has an additional query interface of find product by product name.
-Since Spring Boot 2.1, overriding is disable by default.
-So, overriding this ProductRepository will result in this error in runtime.
+As you see, the ProductRepository interface now extends the JpaRepository of the Product type, and it only has an additional query interface of find product by product name.
+Since Spring Boot 2.1, overriding is disabled by default.
+So, overriding this ProductRepository will result in this error at runtime.

 The bean 'productRepository', defined in null, could not be registered.
 A bean with that name has already been defined in null and overriding is disabled.